Giants Wrocław

 The Giants Wrocław (formerly The Crew Wrocław) were an American football team based in Wrocław, Poland.
 They played in the Polish American Football League.

 History

 The team was founded in 2005 as Wrocław Angels.
 In 2007, they won the final of the Polish American Football League against Silesia Miners.
-In 2008 the team makes his first appearance at the EFAF Cup.
+In 2008 the team made its first appearance at the EFAF Cup.
 In 2009 Aki Jones joined The Crew.
 Jones is the first former NFL player who is playing in the Polish league.
 In 2012, the team changed its name from The Crew Wrocław to Giants Wrocław.
 In 2013, they merged with Devils Wrocław forming a new team Panthers Wrocław.